rollkit/docs/docs/tutorials/gm-world.md

 which is still in Alpha stage.
 If you run into bugs, please write a Github [Issue ticket](https://github.com/rollkit/docs/issues/new) or let us know in our [Discord](https://discord.com/channels/638338779505229824/1065974175237414972).
-Furthermore, while Rollkit allows you to build sovereign rollups on Celestia, it currently does not support fraud proofs yet and is therefore running in "pessimistic" mode, where nodes would need to re-execute the transactions to check the validity of the chain (i.e. a full node).
-Furthermore, Rollkit currently only supports a single sequencer.
 :::

 :::danger caution